‘Will And Grace’ Reboot To Ignore Events Of ‘Bummer’ Series Finale — What A Bummer! [Opinion]

 As for Kohan’s “not wanting to see” Will and Grace be great or ghastly parents, here’s another interesting counterpoint to think of: If they kept the original canon, they wouldn’t have been; at least, not in the way Mr. Kohan appeared to have responded to the idea.

-Again, Will and Grace’s children were in college when we were first introduced to them in “The Finale,” therefore, they were, by law or at least, common expectancy, if you will, 18 years old, making them more adult-like, and also eradicating whether anyone would’ve had to write or sit through “been there, done that” scenes of watching Will or Grace hilariously changing their kids’ diapers, or Jack and Karen having to uncomfortably lessen their outrageous personalities to be more kid-friendly — which we wouldn’t have wanted.
+Again, Will and Grace’s children were in college when we were first introduced to them in “The Finale”; therefore, they were, by law or at least common expectancy, if you will, 18 years old, making them more adult-like, and also eradicating whether anyone would’ve had to write or sit through “been there, done that” scenes of watching Will or Grace hilariously changing their kids’ diapers, or Jack and Karen having to uncomfortably lessen their outrageous personalities to be more kid-friendly — which we wouldn’t have wanted.

-In fact, nothing probably would’ve changed other than the actors who portrayed Will and Grace’s Ben (Ben Newmark) and Lila (Maria Thayer), in the finale, not being the same ones who played them in the reboot.
+In fact, nothing probably would’ve changed other than the actors who portrayed Will and Grace’s Ben (Ben Newmark) and Lila (Maria Thayer) in the finale not being the same ones who played them in the reboot.
 And since they were only onscreen in “The Finale” for less than 60 seconds, no one would’ve actually cared to see who would’ve stepped into those roles (other than maybe Mr. Newmark and Ms. Thayer).

 Also, lest we forget, Jack’s son Elliot, portrayed by the still-active-in-entertainment Michael Angarano, could’ve easily been brought back into the fold to, essentially, use his character to build off the bond his TV dad has with the main characters through their similarly aged, and from a more inclusive standpoint, seemingly heterosexual children — unless Elliot had some sort of “awakening” in the time we last saw him, which could’ve led to the next generation of Will and Grace, if one connect the dots the right way.

-If this all sounds way too feasible to connect and imagine from the mind of someone who is neither a writer, producer or even an errand boy for the cast and crew of the original Will and Grace or its reboot, the reason is simple and, coincidentally, one of the strongest reasons why fans of the 8-season long series are extremely excited for the reboot and want to see it go on for years to come.
+If this all sounds way too feasible to connect and imagine from the mind of someone who is neither a writer, producer, or even an errand boy for the cast and crew of the original Will and Grace or its reboot, the reason is simple and, coincidentally, one of the strongest reasons why fans of the eight-season-long series are extremely excited for the reboot and want to see it go on for years to come.

 From the very beginning, Will and Grace was not your average sitcom.